Academic Catalog

 Description

 The study and practice of argumentation and persuasion.
+Review of modern and historical persuasive speech in a variety of contexts and cultures.
 Analysis of rhetorical theory and application of methods of effective persuasion.
-Knowledge of the structure and format of various types of disputation and participation in in-class speech activities.
+Knowledge of the structure and format of various types of argumentation.
+Participation in speech activities.
+Little or no experience in public speaking or argumentation/persuasion is required.

 Course Objectives